Where is the Cóbreces?

 Overall we would give this AC a 5-star rating as it has good facilities, for a fair price in a lovely location.

-It is only a small village with a population of less than a 1000 people.
+It is only a small village with a population of less than 1000 people.

 Playa de Luaña is the 400m long village beach and is about a 10/15 min walk from the Area de Autocaravana.
-By the beach there are a couple of restaurants and a surf school.
-If you want to visit the beach in your motorhome be warned there is very limited parking as the carpark has a height barrier and the space by the side of the said is very small.
+By the beach, there are a couple of restaurants and a surf school.
+If you want to visit the beach in your motorhome be warned there is very limited parking as the carpark has a height barrier and

 When you pay at the AC one of the information sheets you are given has a map with all the restaurants and shops on it in the village.